Characters of the Uncharted series: Hector Alcázar

-Hector Alcázar is a drug lord and the false main antagonist in Uncharted 4: A Thief's End.
+Hector Alcázar is a Panamnian drug lord and the false main antagonist in Uncharted 4: A Thief's End.
 He is voiced and motion-captured by Robin Atkin Downes.
 Initially, Samuel told Nathan that Alcázar was his cellmate, and Alcázar's men helped break the both of them out of the Panamanian Prison.
-In exchange, Alcázar bargains with Samuel that he has three months to find Avery's treasure.
-However, it was later revealed that Alcázar was killed in a shootout in Argentina six months prior to the current events of Uncharted 4 and Sam's story was a lie to get Nathan to help him find the treasure before Rafe Adler and Nadine Ross.
+In exchange, Alcázar gives Samuel three months to find Avery's treasure.
+However, it was later revealed that Alcázar was killed in a shootout in Argentina six months prior to the current events of Uncharted 4, and Sam's story was a lie to get Nathan to help him find the treasure before Adler and Ross.

 Vargas

 Vargas, voiced by Hemky Madera, is a minor antagonist in Uncharted 4: A Thief's End.
-He is a corrupt prison guard who first appears in a flashback prior to the events of the present day, where he is bribed into helping the Drake brothers and Rafe in finding Avery's treasure in a Panamanian prison.
+He is a corrupt prison warden who first appears in a flashback prior to the events of the present day, where he is bribed into helping the Drake brothers and Rafe in finding Avery's treasure in a Panamanian prison.
 He is later killed by Rafe when he troubles the treasure hunters by trying to get a cut of their treasure, though not before alerting the guards with gunfire.
 His death is the reason why Sam spends thirteen years in prison after he was shot during their escape.

 Gustavo

-Gustavo, voiced by Alejandro Edda, is a minor antagonist in Uncharted 4: A Thief's End where he appears fighting Nathan in prison.
+Gustavo, voiced by Alejandro Edda, is a minor antagonist in Uncharted 4: A Thief's End, where he appears fighting Nathan in prison.
 He and his gang later ambush Nathan, Samuel and Rafe after they examine a St. Dismas Cross which Nathan found.
 He is however interrupted by the prison guards and subdued by Vargas, who was bribed by the treasure hunters to protect them from being harmed by other inmates.